-Yes, I keep showing you pizza, I guess I better tell you more about it.
-I made this pizza on a weeknight, the dough was prepared in advance and I froze it.
-All I had to do is take it from the freezer before I left for work and when I got home I just had to roll it, top it with mouth watering ingredients, bake it and enjoy a glorious pizza.
-30 minutes and dinner is ready, you can’t beat that, take-out usually takes longer and doesn’t taste that good and fresh!
+For this Heirloom Tomato Pizza I made the dough in advance and I froze it.
+All I had to do next day, is take it from the freezer, roll it, top it with mouth watering ingredients, and bake it.
+Then, enjoy a glorious pizza made in 30 minutes.
+You can’t beat that!
+For instance, take-out usually takes longer and doesn’t taste that good and fresh!

-This by far has been one of the most flavorful pizzas I have had in a while, I highly recommend that you use fresh mozzarella, this pizza is basically a baked caprese salad, if you want to be all fancy pants, drizzle some balsamic reduction over it before serving.
-I honestly was so hungry that I barely made myself take some photos.
+This Heirloom Tomato Pizza has been by far one of the most flavorful pizzas I have had in a while.
+I highly recommend that you use fresh mozzarella, this pizza is basically a baked caprese salad.
+Also, if you want to be all fancy pants, drizzle some balsamic reduction over it before serving.

 - 3 teaspoons active dry yeast

 - 3 cups all-purpose flour

 - 1 teaspoon salt

 - 14 ounces fresh mozzarella cheese (thinly sliced)

 - 1/2 cup fresh basil